 We capitalize component names (e.g. Affect) to separate the name from the common meaning of the term (e.g., affect as a momentary negative or positively valenced emotional experience).

+However, the dimension on which selection is based can be changed when applying the model to specific topics of interest.

+For computational/simulation purposes we view this component as a repeatedly updating first-in-first-out storage device containing the last 5 selected representations/objects.

+Or any other feature/dimension of thought (e.g., self-referentiality) of interest, depending on what phenomena of interest A2T is applied to.